 An antique dealer’s role is to buy and sell all kinds of second-hand items, such as furniture, pottery, or memorabilia that, although old, are of exceptional quality and have grown in value over time.

 Most dealers work on a self-employed basis, which means that the rate of pay can vary considerably.
-Pay can depend on how you choose to sell items (for example, internet sales, auctions, or market stalls), which antiques you choose to buy and sell and how much time you dedicate to your trade.
+Pay can depend on how you choose to sell items (for example, internet sales, auctions, or market stalls), the antiques you buy and sell, and the time you dedicate to your trade.

 The most successful antique dealers have specialist knowledge of market prices and are always on the lookout for good opportunities to make a profit.
 So naturally, it also helps if you’re passionate about the vintage market!

-Anyone can become an antique dealer as long as they have an understanding of how the marketplace works and what items are considered valuable.
+Anyone can become an antique dealer if they have an understanding of how the marketplace works and what items are considered valuable.

-However, some people find it helpful to brush up on their knowledge by taking a short course.
+However, some people find it helpful to brush up on their knowledge with a short course.
 This could be in topics such as antiques or the history of art.
-A few large auction houses in London such as Sotheby’s Institute of Art and Christie’s Education offer learning opportunities like these.
+A few large auction houses in London, such as Sotheby’s Institute of Art and Christie’s Education, offer these learning opportunities.

-To start selling your antiques you could try signing up to websites like eBay and Etsy.
-Etsy has a reputation for selling beautiful, sentimental items that are a bit out of the ordinary, while eBay is great for auctioning off all kinds of vintage items from furniture through to jewellery.
+To start selling your antiques, you could sign up to websites like eBay and Etsy.
+Etsy has a reputation for selling beautiful, sentimental items that are a bit out of the ordinary, while eBay is great for auctioning all kinds of vintage items from furniture to jewellery.

 Want to find out more?